CallumMarriage/eat-cw/README.md

 # eat-cw

-## Prerequisits to running this project
+## Prerequisites to running this project
 > Java 8
 > Maven